 HCOB has been making sound progress in the transformation of its funding structure.
 HCOB issued several benchmark-size unsecured and covered bonds.
 At the same time, the bank has been focusing on securing deposits with longer maturities, with a more granular base of lending or payment services to customers in recent years.
 The bank has started to reestablish a retail deposit franchise in May 2024.

-As of December 2023, HCOB reduced its recourse to central bank funding under the targeted longer-term refinancing operations (TLTRO III) to €1.0 billion from €3 billion in 2020 and replaced it with other long-term funding and corporate deposits.
+As of June 2024, HCOB has fully repaid the central bank funding under the targeted longer-term refinancing operations (TLTRO III) (2023: €1.0 billion) and replaced it with other long-term funding and corporate deposits.